 Why You Should Adopt a Purebred From a Rescue

 If you're looking for a wonderful companion who will fit in with your lifestyle and who will be the perfect pet, consider adopting a dog from a rescue.
-I adopted my dog from a rescue and was not only blessed with the perfect companion, but a loyal guardian and friend.
+I adopted my dog from a rescue and was blessed with not only the perfect companion but also a loyal guardian and friend.
 When our big Alaskan Malamute, Kodiak, died at 13 years old, we decided we wanted to rescue a Malamute instead of looking for a puppy.
 We also had our reasons for adopting an adult dog rather than looking for a puppy.

 Get the Dog You Want

 My husband and I already own three other Alaskan Malamutes.
 We were very specific in what we wanted in a new Malamute.
 We were looking for a Malamute younger than two years old, male, big, already neutered, with a good personality and willingness to get along with other dogs.
 That seemed like a lot of requirements, and yet, the moment I looked for a Malamute on the rescue's website, I had found my dog.
 Thor's picture looked back at me.
 There was another dog that might have worked out as well, but he was farther away; we soon contacted the rescue about our boy.
 What's more, they had pictures of puppies in need of adoption, older dogs, younger dogs, and dogs of many colors—all of them in need of homes.
 If I had gone to a breeder, I wouldn't have had any idea if the dog would've met my expectations.